- What is a library special district?

 37. Why don’t you seek more grants and donations?

 This library has probably secured more grants and private donations to meet operating expenses than any other library in southern Oregon.
 Local foundations have been extraordinarily generous with grants for books and other materials and for special programs.
 Today the problem is that both private and public grant providers have less to give and more organizations requesting help.
 Grant funders don’t want to provide money for basic services—they want to provide seed money for new and innovative projects.

 How can I help or get more information?

 38. How can I learn more about the details of the proposed Josephine Community Library District?

 Click to read the Josephine Community Library District Economic Feasibility Statement (pdf, 591kb).

 If you don’t see your question here or want more details, email firstname.lastname@example.org.

 39. How can I help?

 - Donate to the campaign.
 If you donate before the end of 2016, you can deduct up to $50 from your Oregon state taxes.
-Click Get involved for more information.
+Go to the Donate page for details.

-- Pending the approval of the Board of County Commissioners, the election could be held in May 2017.
-If you are not currently a registered voter in Josephine County, register at the library or your local municipality.
-Then vote in the May 2017 election.
+- If you are not currently a registered voter in Josephine County, register at the library or your local municipality.
+Then vote in the May 16, 2017 election.